gateio/gateapi-go/docs/SpotApi.md

 > []OpenOrders ListAllOpenOrders(ctx, optional)

-List all open orders
+List all open orders.

 Query the current order list of all trading pairs.
 Please note that the paging parameter controls the number of pending orders in each trading pair.
-There is no paging control for the number of trading pairs.
+There is no paging control trading pairs.
 All trading pairs with pending orders will be returned.

 ### Required Parameters